-where T is the return period in years, n is the number of items in the sample, and m is the rank of the individual items in the sample array.
+Where: T is the return period in years; n is the number of items in the sample; and m is the rank of the individual items in the sample array.

-- (iii) Regression of the intensity values for all the durations against the Logarithm of return periods gave a linear model with Easyfit Statistical software. - (iv) Using the linear model, rainfall intensities for varying durations are plotted against the Logarithm of return periods on normal axes using the Matlab program.
-From the plots, data of intensity against return periods of 2, 5, 10, 25, 50, and 100 years are extracted for each duration. - (v) Intensity is then plotted against duration as a function of return period on log-log paper.
+3) Regression of the intensity values for all the durations against the Logarithm of return periods gave a linear model with Easyfit Statistical software.

+4) Using the linear model, rainfall intensities for varying durations are plotted against the Logarithm of return periods on normal axes using the Matlab program.
+From the plots, data of intensity against return periods of 2, 5, 10, 25, 50, and 100 years are extracted from each duration.

+Intensity was then plotted against duration as a function of return period on log-log paper.

-4.3.2 Statistical Method
+4.3.2 Statistical method